General History Programme dates 2025 at 12.04.25

 Friday 11 April

-Day visit to Birmingham by Train to The Jewellery Quarter then a 7-minute walk to The Pen Museum.
+A morning visit to Birmingham by Train to The Jewellery Quarter then a 7-minute walk to The Pen Museum.
 It has been estimated that the city produced three quarters of the world’s pens in the mid to late 19th century.
 Hear the voices of the Victorian workers and experience the interactive displays.
+19 members went on a beautiful sunny day and were split into 2 groups for the tours.
+We made nips, learnt history, saw a film of one of the former workers and did graphology.

 Prebooking open to all members £7.50 for over 65’s + train fare